 Toward the start of the 20th century, most commercial photos were shot using a “large-format camera with film usually measuring 4×5 inches” (Baldwin).
 Since these cameras were so large and heavy, only a few photographers used them at any given time.
 As photography became more advanced and accessible, people looked for ways to take pictures from above.

-After World War I ended in 1918, many governments purchased airplanes because they wanted to study their own landmasses from above.
+After World War I ended in 1918, many governments purchased airplanes because they wanted to study their landmasses from above.
 These countries wanted to know how to better serve their citizens and to make sure that their lands were not threatened by other countries.
-The United States was one of these countries; however, its government did not have

 Aerial Shots In Films

-Have you ever seen a movie and thought, “wow, that was a great aerial shot”?
-In this tutorial I go over some of the best uses of aerial shots in films (and tv shows) and discuss how to use them in your own film.
-Aerial shots are a great way to make your film more interesting, more dynamic and give it a sense of wonderment.
+Have you ever seen a movie and thought, “Wow, that was a great aerial shot”?
+In this tutorial, I go over some of the best uses of aerial shots in films (and tv shows) and discuss how to use them in your film.
+Aerial shots are a great way to make your film more interesting, and more dynamic and give it a sense of wonderment.